SuperSecretPryncyMafia/Commodity_Analysis/README.md

 1) Use virtualenv to create the virtual python enviroment and use activate.bat from generated script folder
 2) Use "pip install requirments.txt"

-To update requirments.txt use "pipreqs ."
+To update requirments.txt use "pip freeze > requirements.txt"